-Over the past decade, in response to the last global financial crisis, governments worldwide have joined forces to implement quantitative easing policies to stabilize the economic and financial environments.
-The scales of those recent QE policies are the largest of the past century.
-Nevertheless, economic growth in today’s world remains sluggish.
-According to the IMF, the world’s GDP growth for 2016 is estimated to be a mere 3.08%, the lowest since 2010.
-Although the IMF estimates that the average GDP growth will increase to 3.62% between 2017 and 2020, a myriad of uncertainties, such as imbalanced economic growth, rising trade protectionism and anti-globalization sentiment, aging populations, Industry 4.0 and the Internet of Things, still beset the global economy, increasing business complexity and the elusiveness of global recovery.
+Over the past decade, in response to the last global financial crisis, governments worldwide have joined forces to implement quantitative easing policies to stabilize economic and financial environments.
+Although the scale of those recent QE policies are the largest of the past century, economic growth remains sluggish, with the IMF estimating that average GDP growth will remain below 4% until at least 2020.
+A myriad of uncertainties, such as imbalanced economic growth, rising trade protectionism and anti-globalization sentiments, aging populations, Industry 4.0 and the Internet of Things, still beset the global economy, increasing business complexity and the elusiveness of global recovery.

 Economic growth is imbalanced the world over, especially in China, Europe, and Japan.
-After 20 years of rapid growth, China is now beset with over-capacity, burgeoning debt, and asset bubbles, and is therefore in need of adjustments to its economic structure.
+After 20 years of rapid growth, China is now beset with over-capacity, burgeoning debt and asset bubbles, and is therefore in need of adjustments to its economic structure.
 If China is to resume its position as the engine of global growth, it will face great challenges.
 Every step the Chinese government takes needs to be cautious, so as not to suffer a hard landing.
 In the Eurozone, the economy has begun to make a comeback, due to depreciation of the euro and the fact that exports have benefitted from quantitative easing policies.
 However, its outlook is still clouded by large debts and high unemployment rates.
-The United Kingdom’s withdrawal from the European Union and the massive influx of refugees from North Africa will also add to the uncertainty of the Eurozone’s future.
-In Japan, the government has been overburdened with debt and impaired by its aging population and prolonged economic slump.
+The United Kingdom’s withdrawal from the European Union and the influx of refugees from North Africa also adds to uncertainties in the Eurozone’s future.
+In Japan, the government has been overburdened with debt and impaired by its aging population and a prolonged economic slump.
 Prime Minister Shinzo Abe’s three arrows, his three-pronged approach to economic revitalization, have not proved as effective as expected.
-The IMF’s forecast of the country’s GDP growth for 2017 and 2018 is pessimistic, at 0.8% and 0.5% growth respectively.

-The United States, on the contrary, is on the path of stable recovery.
-The Federal Reserve’s increase in interest rates in March strongly suggests the country is about to enter a cycle of interest hikes.
+The United States, on the other hand, appears on the path of stable recovery.
+The Federal Reserve’s increase in interest rates strongly suggests the country is about to enter a cycle of interest hikes.
 Although adjusting interest rates is a proper step to take in an improving economy, there are underlying risks which should be considered.
-First, interest hikes will cause the appreciation of the US dollar, which will put debt-ridden and vulnerable emerging economies at a disadvantage.
+First, interest hikes will cause appreciation of the US dollar, which will put debt-ridden and vulnerable emerging economies at a disadvantage.
 As such, the United States is likely to face a foreign debt crisis.
 Second, if the interest hikes induce capital flight from other countries, the US will inevitably have to adopt a tighter monetary policy, which will slow the pace of recovery and cause further imbalanced growth.
 Third, the country is laden with debt.
-According to a report published by the Department of the Treasury, as of March 2017, the country’s outstanding national debt has passed the ceiling of $18.9 trillion to reach $19.85 trillion, or 107% of its GDP, the highest since 1950.
-The Fed’s attempt to introduce interest hikes is likely to increase the country’s financial deficit, raising the specter of another financial cliff.
+According to a report published by the Treasury Department, as of March 2017, the country’s outstanding national debt has passed the ceiling of $18.9 trillion to reach $19.85 trillion, or 107% of its GDP, the highest since 1950.
+The Fed’s attempt to introduce interest rate hikes is likely to increase the country’s financial deficit, raising the specter of another financial cliff.

-A wave of protectionist and anti-globalization populist sentiment has recently washed over the world.
+A wave of protectionist and anti-globalization populist sentiment has recently swept over the world.
 The Brexit referendum and the Trump victory, in particular, have fueled these sentiments and have had far-reaching impact.
 As the third largest economy in the world, the European Union signifies economic unity, removal of trade-barriers and globalization.
-As the EU’s second largest economy, the United Kingdom’s decision to leave not only means the loss of an important member, but effects significant changes to the 1948 GATT agreements on trade freedom (e.g. lowered tariff rates), non-discrimination principles (e.g. most favored nation and national treatment) and diversification.
-The impact of these changes is not limited to the economic and political systems of the European Union, but extends across the Atlantic to the United States.
+As the EU’s second largest economy, the United Kingdom’s decision to leave not only means the loss of an important member, but also effects significant changes to the 1948 GATT agreements on trade freedom (e.g. lowered tariff rates), non-discrimination principles (e.g. most favored nation and national treatment) and diversification.
+The impact of these changes will not be limited to the economic and political systems of the European Union, but will extend across the Atlantic to the United States.

 Two days after being sworn in as the 45th president of the United States on January 20th, 2017, Donald Trump signed an executive order that formally withdrew the country from the Trans-Pacific Partnership (TPP), while planning to bring manufacturing jobs back to the country and imposing high tariffs on imports.
 This has raised global concerns about whether the country will once again adopt protectionist policies, which will inevitably affect a massive impact on global supply chains and, in turn, undermine global economic growth.

-According to “World Population Prospects: The 2015 Revision” published by the United Nations, the percentage of the elderly population is climbing year by year due to low birth rates and increased average life expectancy.
+According to “World Population Prospects: The 2015 Revision” published by the United Nations, the percentage of the elderly in global populations is climbing year by year, due to low birth rates and increased average life expectancy.
 Predictions indicate that people aged 60 years or older will increase from 12.3% in 2015 to 21.5% by 2050.

-The OECD’s “New Approaches to Economic Challenges” initiative points out that as populations continue to age, the shrinking workforce and decelerated growth of human capital will dampen global economic growth.
+The OECD’s “New Approaches to Economic Challenges” initiative points out that as populations continue to age, the shrinking workforce and decelerated expansion in human capital will dampen global economic growth.
 In the future, GDP growth will rely more on the accumulation of technological expertise.
 This highlights the importance of fostering innovation and amassing knowledge-based capital.
-Knowledge-based industrial transformation and innovation policies are thus crucial.

-However, shifting to knowledge-based growth is not easy.
-It requires the upgrading of human resources, guidance of industrial policies, support of fiscal and financial systems and a growing spirit of entrepreneurship.
+However, although knowledge-based industrial transformation and innovation policies are crucial, shifting to knowledge-based growth isn’t a simple matter.
+It requires the upgrading of human resources, the guidance of industrial policies, the support of fiscal and financial systems and a growing spirit of entrepreneurship.
 And, even if all these building blocks are in place, it takes a considerable time to see and assess results.